 In 2017, Mark relocated back to Byron Bay, Australia, where he works as the Academic Manager of Licensed Territories for SAE Global, providing academic oversight of SAE campuses in Amman, Bangkok, Belgrade, Bogotá, Bucharest, Dubai, Jakarta, and Mexico City.
 Mark is also a Senior Lecturer in SAE's new Masters of Creative Industries program.

-He recently joined the Education Committee of the Audio Engineering Society and is in the final year of his PhD candidature.
+In September 2017 he founded Zipper Noise, a company specialising in audio engineering education research and software development.
+Mark recently joined the Education Committee of the Audio Engineering Society and is in the final year of his PhD candidature.